 Fruit samples were screened for 11 different organophosphates commonly used for pest control in Pakistan.
 Methamidophos was the most dominant brand followed by Ethion and Profenofos and other brands in relatively less frequency.
 General tendency was Methamidophos> Ethion> Profenofos> Chlorpyrifos> Dimethoate> Fenitrothion> Methyl parathion.
-Persistence studies confirm that the Methyl parathion; Methamidophos and Monocrotophos have high persistence.
+Persistence that the confirm Methyl studies parathion; Methamidophos and Monocrotophos have persistence.